 Asked if Donald Sterling has any remaining legal avenue to prevent Ballmer from taking ownership, one source involved in the sales process said, "No. He is totally boxed in."

 Donald Sterling is "looking … separately" at possible legal action to stop the team's sale to Ballmer, Donald Sterling's attorney, Max Blecher, told Yahoo Sports Friday afternoon before the NBA's announcement.
-Shelly Sterling reached agreement late Thursday to sell the franchise for $2 billion to Ballmer, the former Microsoft CEO.

 The purpose of the $1 billion lawsuit against the NBA, Blecher said before the NBA's announcement, is to seek damages for Sterling's lifetime ban and termination of ownership.
 The lawsuit alleges Donald Sterling's constitutional rights were violated from using information from an "illegal" recording.
 The NBA called the lawsuit baseless.